|Rare Book & Manuscript Library|

 History / Biographical Note

-Historian, journalist, and leader of the Kadet (Constitutional Democratic) Party.
+Pavel Nikolaevich Miliukov (1859-1943), statesman who played an important role in the events leading to the Russian Revolution of 1917; leader of the Kadet (Constitutional Democratic) Party; delegate to the Russian State Duma, and a member of Provisional Government in 1917; historian, journalist and editor (the daily "Rech'" in St. Petersburg and "Posledniia Novosti" in Paris).
+Among Miliukov's historical studies were "Russia and its Crisis" (1905) and "Ocherki po istorii russkoi kul'tury" (1930-37).
+After his emigration to Paris.
+Miliukov remained active in politics and scholarship until his death (March 3, 1943, Aix-les-Bains, France).
 Among Mili︠u︡kov's historical studies were "Russia and its Crisis" (1905) and "Ocherki po istorii russkoĭ kult́ury" (1930-37).
 He was delegate to the Russian State Duma and a member of the Provisional government in 1917.
 He edited "Rech"́ in St. Petersburg and "Poslednii︠a︡ Novosti" in Paris.